Sex After A Heart Attack

 - If you are a women who has not gone through menopause, make sure you use an effective birth control.

 - Watch for cardiac symptoms, like chest pain, clammy skin, nausea, and weakness.

-- If you are having sexual problems (eg, painful intercourse in women), discuss this with your doctor.
+- If you are having sexual problems, such as pain during intercourse in women, discuss this with your doctor.
 Your sexual health is part of your overall well-being, so it important that you do not ignore these symptoms.

 Also, remember that it is normal to feel some anxiety

-about having another heart attack.
-But the more you learn about your condition and your treatment plan, the better you will feel about returning to normal activities, including sex.
+about having another heart attack, but the risk is extremely low.
+The more you learn about your condition and your treatment plan, the better you will feel about returning to normal activities, including sex.
 However, if feelings of anxiety or depression

 are negatively impacting your life, tell your doctor right away.
 You can be referred to a therapist who can help you work through your thoughts and emotions and develop effective coping skills.
+You and your partner can also be referred to a sexual counselor.
 By taking good care of your physical and mental health, you can recover from your heart attack and again share intimate moments with your partner.